 What Flowers To Send For Different Occasions: Part Two

 It can be challenging to pick just the right bouquet for someone you love.
 Depending on the occasion, you might choose very different things.
-Last week (link to last week’s blog once up), we talked about some ideas of what kinds of flowers to send when you are wishing someone a speedy recovery, offering sympathy, or celebrating a new baby.
+Last week, we talked about some ideas of what kinds of flowers to send when you are wishing someone a speedy recovery, offering sympathy, or celebrating a new baby.
 But we missed some terribly important occasions, like Valentine’s Day, which is just around the corner.
 So, let’s keep talking about picking the right arrangement for some important life events or holidays.

 Like I mentioned, Valentine’s Day is coming up fast.
 If fresh flowers are a thing that your partner or other loved one would appreciate, it’s a great time to score some points.
 Of course, you can go with simple red roses, a Valentine’s classic (that’s a classic for a reason).
 We have a few options for roses, including this arrangement of 25 roses that would be sure to impress.
 But that isn’t your only option.
 Carnations are long-lasting (like your love!) but can also be a great choice for a relationship in its early stages (much less pressure than roses!)

 25 Red Roses in Vase

 Alstroemeria are also long-lasting, and represent devotion, so if that’s the message you want to send, these delicate blooms can fill out a beautiful bouquet quite nicely.
 And if you love someone with simple tastes, why not stick with a bouquet of tulips?
 They are affordable, hardy and have historically represented “perfect love”.